tianyuan09/health-kg-misinfo-llm/README.md

 # health-misinfo-llm
-A repository for a research project on health-related misinformation, LLM, and social media data
+A repository for a research project on health-related misinformation, LLM, poison attack on social media data

 ## 1. Introduction